fat-potato-uk/k8-demo-3/README.md

 Once you have successfully added the appropriate kube config file you should be able to interact with the cluster via kubectl.

 ### Command Cheat Sheet
+An in-depth cheatsheet for kubernetes is available [here](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).

 ### Exploring an Existing Cluster
 For this part of the tutorial you will be given access to an existing cluster. (if you are following this indepedently you will need access to a cluster with existing resources and kube-ctl set up).